 Have had secondary hypogonadism excluded

 They may be given long-acting testosterone enanthate 50 mg IM once/month for 4 to 8 months.
 These low doses cause some virilization without restricting adult height.
 Older adolescents with testosterone deficiency receive long-acting testosterone enanthate or testosterone cypionate at a dose that is increased gradually over 18 to 24 months from 50 to 100 to 200 mg IM every 1 to 2 weeks.
-Transcutaneous gel may also be used, although it is more expensive, could possibly be transferred to others during intimate contact, and is more difficult to accurately dose.
+Transcutaneous gel may also be used, although it is more expensive; it could possibly be transferred to others during intimate contact.
 It is reasonable to convert older adolescents to testosterone gel preparations at adult dosages when their IM dosage has reached the equivalent of 100 to 200 mg every 2 weeks.

 Testosterone gel 1% or 1.62% (5 to 10 g of gel daily to deliver 5 to 10 mg of testosterone daily)